acritelli/aws-labs/lab_2_deploy_RDS.md

 **Estimated time to complete:** 30 minutes

-Cost - RDS incurs a cost.
+**Cost** RDS incurs a cost.
 Consult the [RDS Pricing Website](https://aws.amazon.com/rds/pricing/) for complete information.

-**Estimated time to complete:** 30 minutes

 ## Step 1: Create a security group for MySQL

 Before we can deploy an RDS instance, it helps to have a defined security group to allow MySQL traffic.
-For now, we will create a very permissive group and then later refine these permissions during later labs.

 Perform the following from the VPC console.